raj-prabhu/AWS-Loadtest/README.md

 can also be used, but the drawback of these is that they can only be done from your local machine.

 In order to simulate multiple users across various regions of the world, AWS services come in handy.
-They enable us to launch [instances] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) (remote machines) in different regions of the world, run the required number of players on the new instances, return back the logs and finally terminate the instances.
+They enable us to launch [Amazon EC2 instances] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) (remote machines) in different regions of the world, run the required number of players on the new instances, return back the logs and finally terminate the instances.